Plan Your Birmingham STEM Trip

 If you are planning a student group trip, chances are good that your district will require a STEM component.
 You may even be planning an exclusively STEM trip.
 If you’re not competing in a robotics competition, where do you begin searching for a destination that meets your requirements?
 Birmingham, Alabama is a great starting point!
 Rooted firmly in the 19th century steel industry and evolving into a city undergoing a renaissance, Birmingham has an extensive and varied offering of outstanding STEM-related attractions.
-Below are some highlights to consider as you plan your student STEM trip to Birmingham.
+Below are some highlights to consider as you plan your Birmingham STEM trip.

 Sloss Furnaces National Historic Landmark

-Built in 1881 and operational by April 1882, the Sloss Blast Furnace was a technological marvel of its era.
-Today students can tour the site of this monument to the industrial revolution and learn how the furnace worked, the historical significance of the plant in Birmingham’s development, and what it was like to be a worker during production.
+The Sloss Blast Furnaces were a technological marvel when they opened in April 1882.
+Today students can tour the site of this monument to the industrial revolution.
+They’ll learn how the furnace worked, the historical significance of the plant in Birmingham’s development, and what it was like to be a worker during production.
 There’s even an opportunity to make a piece of cast iron art!

 Vulcan Park and Museum